-Millions of homeless dogs and cats roam the streets, lonely and hungry, in countries around the world.
+Millions of homeless dogs roam the streets, lonely and hungry, in countries around the world.
 Join us in extending a humane philosophy of animal control.

 Learn MoreTake Action Through Our Issues